geological-survey-of-queensland/gsq-ckanext-scheming/README.md

 - Show organization field information in the organization "display snippet" **only** if the value was set.
 Currently I've only implemented this behaviour for the Alternate organization names.
 - Re-evaluate the *deprecated feature* for vocabulary values (it will always show the deprecated message because there's no system in place to fetch the vocabulary for the internal JSON schema yet) in the display snippet.
 - The pill navigation buttons for datasets do not change its class to **active** as it's currently not handled by CKAN, rather it is displayed directly using HTML.
+- The HTML title for each of the custom Dataset types like Boreholes, Permits, etc are rendering as **Datasets**.
+- DCAT exporter only works on datasets of type **Dataset**.
+Currently it does not work for other custom datasets such as Boreholes, etc.

 License